Generating magnon Bell states via parity measurement: Magnon-qutrit coupling mediated by a single cavity mode

-The model in Fig.~\ref{Fig:Model}(c) can be simplified to a scenario with a common cavity mode, which couples to the two atomic transitions in the same time.
+The model in Fig.~\ref{Fig:Model}(c) can be simplified to a scenario in Fig.~\ref{Fig:Model_singlemode} with a common cavity mode, which couples to the two transitions of qutrit in the same time.
 In this case, the full Hamiltonian becomes

-where $\lambda_{n,m}$ are the coupling strengths between the cavity mode and magnon modes and $\lambda_{e,f}$ are the coupling strengths between the cavity mode and the atomic transitions.
+where $\lambda_{n,m}$ are the coupling strengths between the cavity mode and magnon modes and $\lambda_{e,f}$ are the coupling strengths between the cavity mode and the qutrit transitions.
 In the rotating frame with respect to

 with $\Delta_i\equiv\omega_i-\omega_a$, $i=n,m,e,f$, the effective Hamiltonian to the second order of $\lambda_i/\Delta_i$ reads

 where

 with the Lamb shifts $\chi_i=\lambda_i^2/\Delta_i$, $\sigma_{ij}^x\equiv|i\rangle\langle j|+|j\rangle\langle i|$ and $\sigma_{ij}^z\equiv|i\rangle\langle i|-|j\rangle\langle j|$.
 The coupling strengths induced by the cavity mode could be expressed as